Pom Poko: Release

 The film was released in Japan on July 16, 1994.
-It was released on DVD on August 16, 2005 in North America by Walt Disney Studios Home Entertainment along with My Neighbors the Yamadas.
+It was released on DVD on August 16, 2005, in North America by Walt Disney Studios Home Entertainment along with My Neighbors the Yamadas.
 Optimum Releasing released the film on DVD in the United Kingdom, a year later.
 Disney released a Blu-ray disc on February 3, 2015.
-GKIDS re-issued the film on Blu-ray and DVD on February 6, 2018 under a new deal with Studio Ghibli.
+GKIDS re-issued the film on Blu-ray and DVD on February 6, 2018, under a new deal with Studio Ghibli.

 Reception

+Box office

 Pom Poko was the number one Japanese film on the domestic market in 1994, earning ¥2.63 billion in distribution income, and grossing ¥4.47 billion in total box office revenue.

-On the review aggregator Rotten Tomatoes, the film has an approval rating of 85% based on 13 reviews.
+Critical response

+Pom Poko has an approval rating of 86% on review aggregator website Rotten Tomatoes, based on 14 reviews, and an average rating of 6/10.
+Metacritic assigned the film a weighted average score of 77 out of 100, based on 8 critics, indicating "generally favorable reviews".

+Awards and nominations

 It was chosen as the Japanese submission for the Academy Award for Best Foreign Language Film for that year.
 It won Best Animation Film at the 49th Mainichi Film Awards.